Personal Strengths List: 30 Examples for Job Interviews

 15. Competence

-Aside from being able to speak intelligently about the tasks required to do the job that you are interviewing for, it is a good idea to show your interviewers that you are continually working to upgrade your level of competence in your area of work through personal research.
+Aside from being able to speak intelligently about the tasks required to do the job you are interviewing for, it is a good idea to show your interviewers that you are continually working to upgrade your level of competence in your work area through personal research.

 employee strengths and weaknesses | writing about my personal strengths | identifying personal strengths

-Showing your interviewers that you are continually working to upgrade your level of competence in your area of work is usually a good idea.
+It is usually a good idea to show your interviewers that you are continually working to upgrade your level of competence in your area of work.

-Professional development is a huge part of organizations, and if you can show a potential employer that you take the initiative to stay updated in your field during your personal time, it will show a level of ongoing commitment.
+Professional development is a massive part of organizations.
+If you can show a potential employer that you take the initiative to stay updated in your field during your time, it will show ongoing commitment.

 16. Intelligence

-Studies have shown that 76% of an employee’s productivity and contribution is determined by their level of intelligence.
+Studies have shown that their level of intelligence determines 76% of an employee’s productivity and contribution.

 Here, “intelligence” refers to your level of common sense and your ability to handle the everyday challenges that come with the job.

-The way to demonstrate your intelligence in your interview is to ask intelligent questions.
-The more curious you are and the more interested you are in hearing the answers, the smarter you’ll appear.
+To demonstrate your intelligence in your interview, ask intelligent questions.
+The more curious you are and interested in hearing the answers, the brighter you’ll appear.

 17. Integrity

 Integrity starts with being true to yourself.
-You are able to admit your weaknesses along with your strengths and you’re willing to take the blame for mistakes you have made in the past.
+You must be able to admit your weaknesses and strengths, and you must be willing to take responsibility for past mistakes.

 Studies have shown that dishonesty (such as plagiarism) can lead to workplace deviance and white-collar crime, so employers clearly want to hire people who have a sense of integrity.

-Integrity can be seen in many forms, but in the workplace, the most important traits are dependability, honesty, and good judgement.
+Integrity can take many forms, but in the workplace, the most important traits are dependability, honesty, and good judgment.
 This means that you act according to what you say, you’re reliable, your behaviors reflect your positive values, and you are eager to show that you care.

 18. Team Player

-Most organizations require some type of team collaboration, so having a strong suit in teamwork is a plus.
-Employers appreciate those who can support their team with a unified approach and have the ability to work effectively with others.
+Most organizations require some type of team collaboration, so having a strong suit for teamwork is a plus.
+Employers appreciate those who can support their team with a unified approach and work effectively with others.

-Organizations want to hire employees who can work in unison, despite cultural, personality, or work style differences.
+Organizations want to hire employees who can work in unison despite differences in culture, personality, or work style.

 19. Professionalism

-Companies want to know that their employees will act in a professional manner, especially if you are dealing directly with customers or clients.
+Companies want to know that their employees will act professionally, especially if they are dealing directly with customers or clients.

-Despite its importance, professionalism is certainly not a skill that everyone brings to the table, which means you can set yourself apart from the competition by sticking to a professional code of conduct.
+Despite its importance, professionalism is undoubtedly not a skill everyone brings to the table, so you can set yourself apart from the competition by sticking to a professional code of conduct.

-There are many things that go into acting professional, but being aware of how your work and behavior affects those around you and being accountable for your actions are two major components of it.
+Many things go into acting professionally, but being aware of how your work and behavior affect those around you and being accountable for your actions are two significant components of it.

 20. Flexibility